Share this on...

 Some comments heard coming out from the mouths of satisfied Mee’s:

 - “The Real Deal!”

 - “I am Full”

 - “Cancel the Quest, we have found Nirvana… our Quest should be to come back to Joe’s Shanghai again and again!”
 (Lest anyone worry, we have selected our next restaurant.
-We might come back to Joe’s again on our year Anniversary of the Quest (almost to the day, this outing marked the Six-month Anniversary of the birth of The Chinese Quest), but we did promise that continue our goal to find THE best Chinese restaurant on all of Long Island (So who knows?
+We might come back to Joe’s again on our year Anniversary of the Quest (almost to the day, this outing marked the Six-month Anniversary of the birth of The Chinese Quest), but we did promise that continues our goal to find THE best Chinese restaurant on all of Long Island (So who knows?
 Perhaps we haven’t found it yet!).

 Our now for official ratings of Joe’s Shanghai:

-As we mentioned it was real authentic Chinese restaurant, so there were no Fortune Cookies served at the end of the meal.
+As we mentioned it was a real authentic Chinese restaurant, so there were no Fortune Cookies served at the end of the meal.
 As V. Stoogas said, “The fortune is IN the food!”.